Find Trade Colleges

 Operation and Control: Controlling operations of equipment or systems.

 In 2016, there was an estimated number of 89,700 jobs in the United States for Machinery Maintenance Worker.
 New jobs are being produced at a rate of 5.6% which is above the national average.
 The Bureau of Labor Statistics predicts 5,000 new jobs for Machinery Maintenance Worker by 2026.
-There will be an estimated 9,800 positions for Machinery Maintenance Worker per year.
+Due to new job openings and attrition, there will be an average of 9,800 job openings in this field each year.

 The states with the most job growth for Machinery Maintenance Worker are Utah, Idaho, and North Dakota.
 Watch out if you plan on working in Vermont, South Dakota, or Rhode Island.
 These states have the worst job growth for this type of profession.